jimdeselms/yaxon/README.md

 `@Secret` which might mean that it's not displayed on the screen, or perhaps it means that only certain users have permission to see it.
 Or, if a person's employer changes, we use the `@NotifyOnChange` tag to indicate who should get an email if that happens.

-Of course we an model all of this in JSON or XML.
-But tags give you just a different dimension of expressiveness in your document that probably has other applications I haven't thought of.
+Of course we can model all of this in JSON or XML.
+But tags can make your document a lot cleaner, and they just give a different dimension of expressiveness that probably has other applications I haven't thought of.